it4biz/kettle-web-integrator/README.md

 In this video you will have the opportunity to learn about the Origin of Kettle (PDI - Pentaho Data Integration) told by Kettle creator Mr. Matt Casters at Pentaho Day 2014 in May, 16, 2014 in FEA/USP (School of Economics, Business and Accounting of the University of São Paulo).

 In May, 16, 2014 Kettle was already a 11 years project.
 It started on March, 2003.
-The program was called

 Link to the video:
 http://iptv.usp.br/portal/video.action?idItem=23309